sc-ventures/cloudbreak-documentation/docs/images.md

 <div class="danger">
     <p class="first admonition-title">Important</p>
     <p class="last">
-Only <strong>Base Images</strong> can be created and registered as custom images.
-Do not create or register <strong>Prewarmed Images</strong> as a custom image.
+Only <strong>base images</strong> can be created and registered as custom images.
+Do not create or register <strong>prewarmed images</strong> as custom images.
 </p>
 </div>